iota2/dev-setup/README.md

 * tmhedberg/SimpylFold
 * klen/python-mode
 * scrooloose/syntastic
+> Check details in: `vim_config.md`

 ## Installed bash Plugins
 * powerline-shell

-## License
+# License
-#### GNU GPU v3
+> `GNU GPU v3` <br>
-> This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+> This program is free software; you can redistribute it and/or
+> modify it under the terms of the GNU General Public License
+> as published by the Free Software Foundation; either version 3
+> of the License, or (at your option) any later version.
- This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+> This program is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+> GNU General Public License for more details.

  **Free Software, Hell Yeah!**